marinoandrea/hangman-cli/README.md

 The multiple games feature allows a user to play multiple games during one invocation of the program.
 This feature does not allow to play multiple games simultaneously.
+This feature has a medium priority, because a Player can rerun the executable to start a new game, but the experience is much smoother when a new game can be started during the same invocation.

 #### Stimulus/Response